Mini Project 2: Math Quiz App

 # assoc_data = None

-Make sure you store the dataframe into these two variables challenge_data
+Make sure you store the DataFrames into challenge_data

 and assoc_data

-The next few lines of the scripts update the data frames for the three tables:
+The next few lines of the script update the DataFrames for the three tables:

-- First, we create a new id for each of the tables.
+- First, we create a new id for each new entry in the tables.

 question_id = len(question_data)